The School houses four CSU centers and one international organization by providing office space and administrative support.

 AFRICA CENTER – The Africa Center aims to enhance biodiversity, advance human and animal health, empower communities, and promote environmental, economic, and social sustainability.
 Leading change for sustainable African ecosystems and societies.

-FUTURE EARTH – Future Earth is a global platform for international scientific collaboration, providing the knowledge required for societies in the world to face risk posed by global environmental change and to seize opportunities in a transition to global sustainability.
+FUTURE EARTH – Future Earth is a global platform for international scientific collaboration, providing the knowledge required for societies in the world to face risks posed by global environmental change and to seize opportunities in a transition to global sustainability.